ivanpereariza/backend-project/README.md

-You can check our project deplyed here: https://rick-and-morty-project.fly.dev/
+You can check our project deployed here: https://rick-and-morty-project.fly.dev/

 # APIs
 - Cloudinary